HomeDing/homeding.github.io/examples/display.md

   devices with a pixel based display like LCDs or LEDs.
 ---

+The HomeDing Library supports to connect displays, enabling the realization of numerous use cases where information must be displayed or visualized.
+When combined with touch inputs or other input elements, it allows the development of solutions that enable both local interactions and access to the browser interface.

+There are some ESP32 boards available that combine display, touch screen and processor for implementing panels.

-Many Elements that can be used on displays are bundled in this example sketch and folder.
+Many displayable Elements that can be used on displays are bundled in this example sketch and folder.
 The Sketch provides a meaningful set of core Elements that are extended by Elements in the src subfolder of the example.

 Configurations for display enabled devices can be found in